 - Children, young people and families from low income-households/low socio-economic groups

-- Children and young people from underrepresented groups
+- Children and young people from underrepresented groups in higher education

 - Children and young people with disabilities